ashwanikumar04/rasa-chatbot/data/nlu.md

 - Suggest some [french](cuisine) restaurants in [Bhopal](location)
 - Suggest some good restaurants in [Munnar](location)
 - Oh Sorry, in [Rajkot](location)
-- I am hungary and looking for restaurantt suggestions in [Madras]{"entity": "location", "value": "Chennai"}
+- I am hungry and looking for restaurant suggestions in [Madras]{"entity": "location", "value": "Chennai"}
 - Looking for [american](cuisine) restaurant in [Asansol](location)
 - Looking for good restaurants
 - within range [300 to 700]{"entity": "price", "value": "moderate"}